Political positions of Ron DeSantis: Afghanistan

+Australia

+DeSantis supports the Quadrilateral Security Dialogue (the "Quad") between Australia, India, Japan and the United States, having called it a "good framework".

 Bahamas

 After Hurricane Dorian struck The Bahamas, DeSantis told reporters that the U.S. federal government, not Florida, should bear responsibility for hurricane assistance.
 He encouraged donations to those affected by the hurricane through the Volunteer Florida website and urged Floridians not to cancel vacations to the country's less-affected islands.
 DeSantis took an aerial tour of The Bahamas with the state's two U.S. senators, Marco Rubio and Rick Scott, on September 6, 2019.
 After the tour, he said the Coast Guard was "doing a great job".
 When asked on September 9, 2019, if he would lobby President Trump to support Rubio's and Scott's request to either waive or suspend visa requirements to allow Bahamians to temporarily live with families in the U.S., he said he did not support that idea.

 China

 Ron DeSantis regards China as a "hostile country", and he came up with many policies to contain Chinese influence.
 For example, DeSantis signed legislation banning Confucius Institutes (cultural centers funded by the Chinese government) from Florida's public universities.
 He also signed a law increasing penalties for corporate espionage conducted on behalf of foreign entities.
-DeSantis also stated that Chinese investors making a large amount of real estate investments in the state is not in Florida’s best interest.
+DeSantis also stated that Chinese investors making a large amount of real estate investments in the state is not in Florida's best interest.